harecs/ng-recipes/README.md

 It is a website about recipes.
 Guests can view the recipes and view the details for a specific recipe.
 Logged users can explore all the recipes and can create recipes, which they can edit and delete.
+Also logged users can view their profile and all the recipes that they have created.

 ## Run Locally

 - Clone the project